olssonm/laravel-zxcvbn/README.md

 $ composer require olssonm/l5-zxcvbn
 ```

-Add the package to your providers array:
+Add the package to your providers array (will be added automatically in Laravel 5.5+):

 ```php
 'providers' => [